Sutil/footshoes-mobile/README.md

 Have an Android emulator running.

-Install the `json-server` dependence in globaly mode to simulate the backend API.
+Install the `json-server` dependence in globally mode to simulate the backend API.

 ```sh
 yarn global add json-server